Gumichan01/utf8_string/README.md

 Some functions have been adapted for utf8 strings :
  - utf8_length : get number of characters in a string (number of codepoints).
+ - utf8_length : get get the memory size of the string (in byte).
  - utf8_find   : find a utf8 substring in the current string.
  - utf8_substr : get a utf8 substring of the current string.
  - utf8_at     : get the codepoint at a specified position.